How To Set Up Vendors in QuickBooks Online

 Step 5: Review and Import Your Data

-This is your final opportunity to review the data and how it will be imported into QuickBooks Online.
-Be sure to verify that the number of records agrees to the number of rows in your spreadsheet, minus one for your header row.
+This is where you can perform a final review of the data that will be imported into QuickBooks Online.
+Be sure to verify that the number of records agrees with the number of rows in your spreadsheet, minus one for your header row.

 If the mapping isn’t right, click the Back button to go back and make any necessary changes.
 You can change any vendor information on this screen if you wish.
 Deselect any records that you don’t want to be imported.